oracle/oracle-database-operator/docs/sidb/README.md

 ### Update Initialization Parameters

-The following database initialization parameters can be updated post database creation: `sgaTarget, pgaAggregateTarget, cpuCount, processes`.
+The following database initialization parameters can be updated after the database is created:

+- sgaTarget
+- pgaAggregateTarget
+- cpuCount
+- processes.
 Change their attribute values and apply using kubectl **apply** or **edit/patch** commands.

 **NOTE:**
-`sgaTarget` should be in range [sga_min_size, sga_max_size], else initialization parameter `sga_target` would not be updated to specified `sgaTarget`.
+The value for the initialization parameter `sgaTarget` that you provide should be within the range set by [sga_min_size, sga_max_size].
+If the value you provide is not in that range, then `sga_target` is not updated to the value you specify for `sgaTarget`.

 ### Multiple Replicas

-Specifying a replicas count greater than one creates multiple replica pods for the database.
-The database is open and mounted by one of the replica pod.
-Other replica pods will have instance started but not mounted and serve to provide a fast fail over in case the active pod dies.
-Update the replica attribute in the .yaml and apply using the `kubectl apply` or `edit/patch` commands.
+In multiple replicas mode, more than one pod is created for the database.
+The database is open and mounted by one of the replica pods.
+Other replica pods have instances started but not mounted, and serve to provide a quick cold fail-over in case the active pod goes down.
+To enable multiple replicas, Update the replica attribute in the `.yaml`, and apply by using the `kubectl apply` or `edit/patch` commands.

 **Note:**
 - This functionality requires the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s) extended images.
-The database image from the container-registry.oracle.com includes the K8s extension.
+The database image from the container registry `container-registry.oracle.com` includes the K8s extension.
-- The Oracle database express edition (XE) does not include the [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s).
-Hence, it does not support multiple replicas.
+- Because Oracle Database Express Edition (XE) does not support [k8s extension](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/extensions/k8s), it does not support multiple replicas.

 ### Patch Attributes

-The following attributes cannot be patched post the Single Instance Database instance creation: sid, edition, charset, pdbName, cloneFrom.
+The following attributes cannot be patched after creating the Single Instance Database instance:

+- `sid`
+- `edition`
+- `charset`
+- `pdbName`
+- `cloneFrom`

+If you attempt to patch one of these attributes, then you receive an error similar to the following:

 ```sh
 $ kubectl --type=merge -p '{"spec":{"sid":"ORCL1"}}' patch singleinstancedatabase sidb-sample